 Balances due from brokers result from margin accounts and sale transactions awaiting settlement.
 Credit risk relating to unsettled transactions is considered small due to the short settlement period involved and the reputable brokers engaged by the Fund Manager.
-The Fund Manager monitors the internal controls, credit ratings and financial position of the brokers on a quarterly basis.
+The Fund Manager monitors the controls and financial position of the brokers on a quarterly basis.